Black Dagger Brotherhood

 The Black Dagger Brotherhood is an ongoing series of paranormal romance books by author J. R. Ward.
 The series focuses on a society (the "Black Dagger Brotherhood") of vampire warriors who live together and defend their race against de-souled humans called lessers.
 The first book in the series was published in 2005.

 Ward's Fallen Angels series is set in the same universe, and has some overlap in characters, but little overlap in story lines.
 It takes place earlier than the main series.

+A serial adaptation of these novels was optioned by Passionflix.
+Season 1 was released in 2025.